stanfordhpccenter/soleil-x/README.md

 The following are automatically installed during Legion installation:

-* LLVM 3.8 (for CUDA 8.0+) or 3.5 (for CUDA 7.5)
+* LLVM 3.8 (for CUDA 8.0+) or 3.5 (for CUDA 7.5, and better debug info)
 * GASNET (custom version)
-* Terra (custom version -- we need to use LuaJIT2.1 instead of LuaJIT2.0, because the latter exhibits a spurious out-of-memory error when compiling large Regent programs)
+* Terra (custom version -- we need to use LuaJIT2.1 instead of the default LuaJIT2.0, because the latter exhibits a spurious out-of-memory error when compiling large Regent programs)
 * HDF5 (any recent version)

 ### Add to shell startup